oa-device/Dullahan/docs/WORKFLOW.md

 3. **Continuous Integration**

-   - CI/CD pipeline builds Docker images for each component
+   - CI/CD pipeline builds Docker images for the Orchestrator and Proxy Cache components
-   - Automated tests are run in a containerized environment
+   - Automated tests are run for both the native Tracker application and the containerized components

 4. **Deployment**

-   - Docker images are pushed to a container registry
+   - Docker images for Orchestrator and Proxy Cache are pushed to a container registry
    - Deployment scripts pull the latest images and update the running containers
+   - The Tracker application is deployed as a native Python application on the host system

 5. **Monitoring and Logging**

-   - Docker's built-in logging is used to collect logs from all containers
+   - Docker's built-in logging is used to collect logs from containerized components
+   - Custom logging is implemented for the native Tracker application
-   - A centralized logging system aggregates logs for analysis
+   - A centralized logging system aggregates logs from all components for analysis

 6. **Scaling**
-   - Additional Tracker containers can be spawned to handle increased load
+   - Additional Tracker instances can be spawned on separate host systems if needed
-   - The Orchestrator container manages the dynamic scaling of Trackers
+   - The Orchestrator container manages the coordination between multiple Tracker instances

-This Docker-based workflow ensures consistency across development, testing, and production environments, while also providing flexibility for scaling and managing the Dullahan system.
+This hybrid workflow combines the benefits of native application performance for the Tracker with the consistency and ease of deployment provided by Docker for the other components.
+It ensures flexibility in development, testing, and production environments while allowing for efficient scaling and management of the Dullahan system.